nordew/nordew/readme.md

   <p>Designing performant, fault-tolerant services with clean architecture & strong distributed systems principles.</p>
 </div>

----

-## 👨‍💻 About Me

-I'm passionate about building efficient and resilient backend systems.
-With deep experience in Golang and Python, I work at the intersection of distributed architecture, cloud-native tooling, and high-throughput infrastructure.

----

 ## 🛠️ Tech Stack

 ### 🧠 Programming Languages